-PA students must communicate effectively and efficiently with patients, their families, healthcare personnel, colleagues, faculty, staff, and all other individuals they encounter.
-Students must be able to obtain a medical history in a timely fashion, interpret non-verbal aspects of communication or the way a disease or illness may present, and establish therapeutic relationships with patients.
-Students must be able to record information accurately and clearly and communicate with other healthcare professionals in various settings.
+PA students must communicate effectively and efficiently with all individuals they encounter, including patients, their families, healthcare workers, faculty, staff, and classmates.
+Students must be able to obtain medical histories promptly, interpret non-verbal communication, and establish professional relationships with patients.
+Additionally, students must accurately and clearly record information and present data in a concise and logical manner.